D-Nice/nbaser/README.md

 ### TODO

 - [x] make unicode compatible version
-- [ ] implement code coverage once a non-obtrusive one becomes available for Nim
+- [ ] read raw binary data for the encoder fuzz entrypoint
 - [ ] test performance increase if doing binary search on base lookup table
 - [ ] consider making the table static/predefinining baseAlphabet.toRunes
 outside of the loop (presuming backend or compiler already optimize this)
+- [ ] implement code coverage once a non-obtrusive one becomes available for Nim